skoczen/will/docs/improve.md

 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.
 - [bsvetchine](https://github.com/bsvetchine) fixed a bug with README generation.
 - [carsongee](https://github.com/carsongee) pooled your redis connections.
+- [ckcollab](http://github.com/ckcollab) was one of the original contributors, when will was first built at GreenKahuna.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [jessamynsmith](jessamynsmith) was kind enough to port [talkbackbot](https://github.com/jessamynsmith) over, at my request.
+- [levithomason](http://github.com/levithomason) was one of the original contributors, when will was first built at GreenKahuna.
 - [hobson](http://github.com/hobson) made setup.py more robust across operating systems, and improved the docs.
 - [neronmoon](https://github.com/neronmoon) made it easier to mention will with non-standard case
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.